makausky/My-Portifolio/README.md

   - Data display;
   - Storytelling.

-For conclusions and results presentation, you can check the Marp file available in the "Conclusions" root.
+This portifolio is in constant development, but soon you'll be able to see some presentation for the conclusions and results on each different project.

 Thank you for passing by! :D